FarieB/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls __ls__ symbolic link
-cp -rua *.html ../ copying htlm files mv [[:upper:]]* /tmp/u moving all files beginning with an uppercase letter to the directory
+cp -rua *.html ../ copying htlm files mv [[:upper:]]* /tmp/u moving all files beginning with an uppercase letter to the directory rm *~ delete all files in a directory